 If you would like to keep the default messages, place the word "default" in each of the micro CMS Editors.
 Otherwise you may customize the message by writing your content directly in the micro CMS Editors.

 Should you wish to have a redirect, click the dropdown arrow for Success Message and select URL Redirect.
 You will be able to add your URL.
+You will need to add the full published URL including the protocol or double forward slash.

 - Save Results in Database